 The production and distribution of counterfeit goods isn’t going to stop because we want it to, it will only stop when stakeholders make it harder for counterfeiters to thrive by clamping down on counterfeit products and making it easy to easily differentiate between a counterfeit and the original version.
 As a matter of fact, it is quite worse now due to the pandemic as attention has been shifted to other pressing issues leaving a blind spot that has allowed counterfeiters to wreak havoc unchecked and this can lead to long lasting consequences.
 Luckily, all hope is not lost and we can fight back so if you’re reading this, endeavor to take quick actions in safeguarding your brand reputation and consumers today!

-How has Chekkit Technologies helped in the fight against Covid19?
+How did Chekkit helped in the fight against Covid19?
 We created a USSD Covid19 Help Center